thepeanutgalleryandco/create-and-mint-nft-collection/README.md

 Use the `NFTPort - UploadMetas Command` below to upload the json metadata files for each NFT to IPFS and then create a `ipfsMetas` folder with an `_ipfsMetas.json` file and a json file for every NFT, containing the upload API response.
 The new json files in the `ipfsMetas` directory will now contain a `metadata_uri` field and this has also been added to each object inside the `_ipfsMetas.json` file.

 `Important` - Should you wish to do a reveal, please remember that your contract should allow for updates to your NFT files.
 You also need to update the `uploadGenericMeta` key's value to `true` in the `constants/account_details.js` file so that the genericJSON directory's metadata will be used instead of the json directory.
-Please see the section on NFT reveal steps to follow in the example `EXAMPLE` below.
+Please see the section on NFT reveal steps to follow in the example `EXAMPLE - Reveal` below.

 ### 11. Minting NFTs